stnguyen90/fb-event-export-fixer/README.md

 Features
 --------
 - Option to exclude exporting events that you have not replied or have replied as "Going" or "Maybe".
+- Link to automatically import the iCal to Google Calendar

 To Do
 -----